You Can Hang ALMOST Anything With Wall Anchors

 Trying to pin me down, huh?
 I wish I could tell you with precision, but the strength of any anchor is subject to a number of variables, such as 1) the type of object being hung, 2) the type of surface the anchor is installed on, 3) the condition of the surface... and, of course, 4) the type of anchor!

-For example, you might successfully hang a 25 lb.antique wired mirror you got from one of the many pawn shops NYC has to offer onto a screw in a plastic expansion anchor (in drywall) where the force in downward.
+For example, you might successfully hang a 25 lb.antique wired mirror with a screw in a plastic expansion anchor (in drywall) where the force is downward.
 The same anchor and screw might not be able to support a 25 pound cabinet if the cabinet tends to pull the anchor outward... which means destroyed valuables!!
 It's all relative.
 Strength, that is.

 I will be including some load data on each type of anchor, but take this more as a measure of relative strength between the types of anchors... not a rule or firm guideline!
 If your wall is structurally weak, has been repaired, has water damage, etc., it is impossible to know the true strength without on-site testing.
 Of course, that's up to you 'cause you're there and I'm way over here!